Department of Education (Northern Ireland)

-The Department of Education (DENI) (An Roinn Oideachais; Ulster-Scots: Männystrie o Lear) is a devolved Northern Irish government department in the Northern Ireland Executive.
+The Department of Education (DENI) (An Roinn Oideachais; Ulster-Scots: Depairtment o Learin) is a devolved Northern Irish government department in the Northern Ireland Executive.
 The minister with overall responsibility for the department is the Minister of Education.

 Aim

 The department's overall vision is "to ensure that every learner fulfils her or his potential at each stage of development".
 Its key stated priorities are: raising Standards for all; closing the performance gap, increasing access and equality; developing the education workforce; improving the "learning environment"; and transforming education management.

 Responsibilities

 The department is responsible for the following levels of education: